Welcome to THE LIMINAL SPACE

 The place where the sidewalk ends.

-Scripture is fraught with liminal moments – moments of imminent expectation, infused with both hope and doubt, that lead to transformation and change.
+Scripture indeed is fraught with liminal moments – moments of imminent expectation, infused with both hope and doubt, that lead to transformation and change.

 Change involves tension and for those of us who have embarked on, or are seeking, a paradigm shift in thinking through the understanding and appreciation of the Hebraic mindset – we know that tension all too well.
 Often that tension comes in the form of a multitude of voices.